rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 ### Go forth and measure

+It's time to acknowledge we, in the Rails community, have been over-prescribing eager loading as the cure for our N+1 ailments.

 The point of this article isn't to 💩 on eager loading - it's an important tool to have in your toolbox - but to encourage Rails developers to understand how lazy loading and N+1 queries allow for Russian Doll caching to be a useful alternative to addressing performance bottlenecks in your Rails applications.

 Now, don't blindly remove all your `includes` statements either.
 As with any discussion of performance, profiling and benchmarking is a required step to before deciding how to tune your app for performance, so it's up to you to determine the best approach.

+Be careful of over-prescribing eager loading to squash your N+1 queries.

 Just beware of silver bullets.